Fuel stock and shipping updates

 On water within EEZ

-Fuel is being unloaded from ships, on board ships at berth but not yet unloading, or on ships moving between ports or entering the EEZ from international waters.
+Fuel is being unloaded from ships, on board ships at berth but not yet unloading, or on ships moving between ports or that have entered the EEZ from international waters.

 On water outside EEZ